 Yellow Ribbon University

-As a Yellow Ribbon University, Cal Lutheran will fund tuition and fee expenses that exceed amounts payable under the Post-9/11 GI Bill.
+Cal Lutheran will fund tuition and fee expenses that exceed what is covered by the Post-9/11 GI Bill.

 The Yellow Ribbon Program was established by the Post-9/11 Veterans Educational Assistance Act of 2008.
-This program allows colleges and universities to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed amounts payable under the Post-9/11 GI Bill.
+This program allows colleges and universities to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed the benefits payable under the Post-9/11 GI Bill.

 After the maximum cap for the Post-9/11 GI Bill for a private institution ($21,970.46 for the 2016-17 year) has been reached, Cal Lutheran will contribute 50% of remaining tuition and fees and the VA will match that amount.